- President Sánchez proposes Eurobonds to ensure resources in coronavirus crisis.

 Answer: The Northern countries led by Angela Merkel, Mark Rutte, and their respective finance ministers, who continue to place nationalist concerns above the EU’s already weak political union.

-Merkel and Rutte’s answer to Sanchez & company’s eurobonds proposal has been blunt.
+Merkel and Rutte’s answer to Sánchez’s eurobonds proposal has been blunt.
 Their reasons?
 It’s either too early in this crisis to consider such radical tools or eurobonds would not do the job better than less radical measures (such as borrowing from Europe’s bail out fund, the same one used for the 2008 crisis).
-The real reason?
-An ideological, nationalist bias against Southern countries.
+The real reasons?
+In part, an ideological, nationalist bias against Southern countries.

 Arguing that it’s too early to consider drastic measures such as eurobonds appears to be a simple excuse, and even a recurrent mistake.
 The Spanish and other economies have been on hold for weeks without any predictions of near openings.
 Urgent measures are necessary to finance businesses and households that from one day to the other found themselves with no income to survive.
 Urgent measures are also needed to ensure investors’ confidence in the EU (if it hasn’t been lost yet).
 Otherwise, capital flight will exacerbate the economic crisis even more.
 In fact, a significant mistake made in 2008 that increased the crisis’ economic costs for the EU as a whole was a late and reactive response instead of a precautionary response.